-The people of Jammu and Kashmir wait 71 years later for that referendum to determine their future promised them through UN Security Council resolutions.
+The people of Jammu and Occupied Kashmir wait 71 years later for that referendum to determine their future promised them through UN Security Council resolutions.

 Time for Canadians and all people around the world to call for end of the lock down and war crimes.
 Let’s be ready to ask the newly elected Canadian government, and your local Member of Parliament where they stand on self-determination for people of Kashmir.

 Just Peace Advocates joins with Friends of Kashmir Canada, Kashmir Global Council, and Canadian Council for Justice and Peace.